gdotgordon/site_word_freq/README.md

 Usage: `crawl <web site>`

-I found the well-known commercial websites to be to large to viably crawl completely in reasonable time for a demo.
+I found the well-known commercial websites to be too large to viably crawl completely in reasonable time for a demo.
 If you find the website of an individual proprietor with a small site, as I managed to, the traversal will only take a few seconds.